Ishaqinu/Data_science_portfolio/README.md

 # Data_science_portfolio
 _Welcome to my data science portpolio_

-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+This Rrepository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of Jupyter notebook
 ## Contents
 ### Machine Learning
 [Road Accident Serverity](https://github.com/Ishaqinu/Data_science_portfolio/blob/main/Road%20accidents%20severity.ipynb) : The data set has been prepared from manual records of road traffic accident of the year 2017-20.
 All the sensitive information have been excluded during data encoding and finally it has 32 features and 12316 instances of the accident.
 Then it is preprocessed and for identification of major causes of the accident by analyzing it using different machine learning classification algorithms